tangentsoft/pidp8i/doc/os8-run.md

 |            | use the `scratch` option.
 When all script runs are done, the scratch version
 |            | is deleted.

+Note that the `preserve` and `new` options approach preservation in fundamentally different ways: `preserve` keeps all old copies, but `new` only keeps the most recent copy.
+This is because it is expected that the `new` option is used with the expectation that old content is not precious, but that we have a backstop.
+Whereas the expectation of the use of `preserve` is that any and all old versions are precious and should be left to a person explicitly to delete.

+When new image files are created, some sort of initialization is necessary before files can be written to them.
+Although the `new` and `preserve` options could have performed an OS/8 `ZERO` command to initialize the directories, it was decided not to do so because in some cases, the OS/8 device drivers required to perform such actions might not be active until farther down in a complex script.

 #### `mount` Examples

-Mount the `os8v3d-patched.rk05` image, which must exist, on SIMH `rk0`.
+Mount the `os8v3d-patched.rk05` image, to be found in in the install directory for runable image files, which must exist, on SIMH `rk0`.

-    mount rk0 ./os8v3d-patched.rk05 required
+    mount rk0 $bin/os8v3d-patched.rk05 required

-Mount the `advent.tu56` image, which must exist, on SIMH `dt1` which will protect it from inadvertent modification.
+Mount the `advent.tu56` image, to be found in the media input directory, which must exist, on SIMH `dt1` in read only mode, which will protect it from inadvertent modification.

-    mount dt1 ../media/os8/subsys/advent.tu56 readonly required
+    mount dt1 $os8mi/subsys/advent.tu56 readonly required

+Create a new image file in the media output directory, and mount it on the SIMH `dt0` device.

+    mount dt0 $os8mo/test_copy.tu56 new

-Create a writeable copy of the distribution DECtape, `al-4711c-ba-os8-v3d-1.1978.tu56`, which must exist.
+Create a writeable copy of the distribution DECtape, `al-4711c-ba-os8-v3d-1.1978.tu56`, to be found in the media input directory, which must exist.
 Mount it on SIMH dt0 ready for for a read/write boot.
 Delete the copy when the script is done.

-     mount dt0 ../media/os8/al-4711c-ba-os8-v3d-1.1978.tu56 required scratch
+     mount dt0 $os8mi/al-4711c-ba-os8-v3d-1.1978.tu56 required scratch

-Create a new image file `system.tu56`.
+Create a new image file `system.tu56` in the install director for runable image files.
 If the file already exists, create a new version.
 If the numbered version file exists, keep incrementing the version number for the new file until a pre-existing file is not found.

 For example, if `system.tu56` was not found, the new file would be called `system.tu56`.
 If it was found the next version would be called `system_1.tu56`.
 If `system_1.tu56` and `system_2.tu56` were found the new file would be called `system_3.tu56`, and so on.

-     mount dt0 ./system.tu56 preserve
+     mount dt0 $bin/system.tu56 preserve

 The `preserve` option is helpful when experimenting with scripts that may not work the first time.